Ragavirajimagesh/FUTURE_DS_02/README.md

 Gender

+📽 Demo Video
+The project demo video has been uploaded to GitHub under the *Releases* section.

+➡ Please navigate to *Releases → v1.0* and download the video to view the full demonstration.

 🎯 Conclusion

 This dashboard gives a clear understanding of how social media campaigns perform across various demographics and platforms.